 What is Mezzanine Financing?

 Mezzanine financing is a layer of financing that fills the gap between senior debt and equity in a company.
 It can be structured either as preferred stock or as unsecured debt, and it provides investors with an option to convert to equity interest.
-Mezzanine financing is usually used for growth prospects, such as acquisitions and expansion of the business.
+Mezzanine financing is usually used to fund growth prospects, such as acquisitions and expansion of the business.

 A gap between senior debt and equity financing exists due to the following common reasons: